-Yes-You-Can Black Bean Chili | Vegan
+Black Bean Meatless Chili

-How to make Yes-You-Can Chili
+How to make meatless black bean chili

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Combine beans, corn, and salsa in a pot and cook over medium heat for 5 minutes to heat thoroughly.
 If you like it with a little more liquid, add veggie broth.
-I never add broth unless serving with cornbread (link to cornbread recipe below).
+I never add broth unless served with my vegan cornbread recipe.
 That’s because I like to crumble the cornbread and let it soak up the seasoned juices.

-Top with cilantro and squeeze fresh lime juice over the top.
+STEP #4: Top with cilantro and squeeze fresh lime juice over the top.
 Oftentimes, I like to slice an avocado as well.
 Serve warm and enjoy!

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!